varnish/Varnish-Book/varnish_book.rst

       }

    Important notes, tips and warnings are also inside boxes, but they use the normal bodytext font type.

+   .. regex

+   If you have some regular-expression experience, must of the overview in `Appendix F: Regular-Expressions in Varnish`_ will not be new.
+   Even if this is the case, please glance over it anyway.
+   Althought you may be aware of the basic meaning of certain metacharacters, perhaps some of the ways of thinking at regular-expressions will be new.

 .. raw:: pdf